 Guidance for Question 1: Social Conduct – Criminal Offenses/ Allegations

 We understand that at the time of the allegations and dispute resolution, a judge, lawyer, adviser or someone else may have told you the matter would be removed from your record or that your record would be sealed.
 You still must disclose the incident.
-While Atlanta’s John Marshall Law School does NOT require that you submit information on parking violations, you must submit information on any other traffic offenses for which you received a ticket.
-A simple recitation of the ticket, approximate date, background on the situation and resolution—including any fines or other sanctions—will suffice.
+While Atlanta’s John Marshall Law School does NOT require that you submit information regarding parking violations, you must submit information about any other traffic offenses for which you received a ticket.
+A simple recitation of the ticket, approximate date, background, and resolution—including any fines or other sanctions—will suffice.

 Guidance for Question 2: Financial History

-One of the top four areas of concern for most bar examiners is financial irresponsibility.
-Each state bar reviews an applicant’s application for certain conduct that may result in further inquiry, including any neglect of financial responsibilities or professional obligations.
-Having debt in many instances is not the concern, but being irresponsible about managing and repaying that debt is more troubling.
-Therefore, if you have filed for bankruptcy, defaulted on obligations, including student loans, or experienced other instances of financial setback, it is critical that you not only explain those instances, but that you provide evidence of renewed financial responsibility.
+One of the top four areas of concern for most bar examiners is financial responsibility.
+Each state bar reviews an individual’s application for certain conduct that may result in further inquiry, including any neglect of financial responsibilities or professional obligations.
+In many instances, having debt is not the concern, but being irresponsible about managing and repaying that debt is what is more troubling.
+Therefore, if you have filed for bankruptcy, defaulted on financial obligations (including student loans), or experienced other instances of financial setback, it is crucial that you both explain those instances and provide evidence of renewed financial responsibility.
 Such evidence can include proof of timely, consecutive payments to a creditor over a notable period of time of at least six months.

-Guidance for Question 3: Academic and Social Conduct while in college or other post-secondary institution
+Guidance for Question 3: Academic and Social Conduct while in college or attending some other post-secondary institution

 Guidance for Question 4: Professional Conduct

-Question: Have you ever held a professional license which has been subject to disciplinary action, probation, suspension or revocation?
+Have you ever held a professional license which has been subject to disciplinary action, probation, suspension, or revocation?